Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Bosonic Realization of non-degenerate classical Whittaker modules at the critical level

-and its lowest component is isomorphic to ${\C}[d(0)]$. \end{theorem} \begin{proof} The proof is based on the construction presented in \cite{BDT} (see also \cite{LW})).
-We shall omit details.
-Let $\mathcal{A}$ be associative unital algebra generated by generators and relations
+\begin{proof} The proof is based on the construction presented in \cite{BDT} (see also \cite{LW}) .
+We shall omit some of the details.
+Let $\mathcal{A}$ be the unital associative algebra generated by generators and relations